allegro/blog/_posts/2021-10-07-how-to-ruin-elasticsearch-performance-part-ii.md

 [range searches have been efficient for ten years](https://discuss.elastic.co/t/efficient-date-range-handling/3465), and apart from extreme cases, you should not need to worry about them too much now.

-As a side note, ES tries to protect you from yourself and by default disables some types of queries which are likely to be costly: you have to
+As a side note, ES tries to protect you from yourself and by default disables some types of queries that are likely to be costly: you have to
 [explicitly enable them](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/query-dsl.html#query-dsl-allow-expensive-queries) if you know what you’re doing and want to use them.